 When the the nights draw in (or you get tempted by warm summer evenings to ride into the dark), you need to make sure you've got a set of lights on your bike.
 It's the law in the UK to run them after dark, and they're a major safety aid about town as well as letting you see where you're going in the dark lanes.

 If you're in the market for some bike lights there's a bewildering array to choose from, at prices ranging from a few quid to nearly a grand, so what's the best bet for your riding?
-To help you choose here's road.cc's quick guide to the technology and the options available for your front light.
+To help you choose, here's the road.cc quick guide to the technology and the options available for your front light.

-Our beam test comparison data contains beam shots and data for over 40 of this year's cycling front lights, as well as all our historical data going back to 2015.
-So you can directly compare one with another.
-After it, we take a look at the various options in lighting technology and recommend some of our favourite lights.
+Our beam test comparison data contains beam shots and data for 36 of this year's cycling front lights, as well as all our historical data going back to 2015 so you can directly compare one with another.
+As at the time of writing we've only just published the 2021 beam test, many of the lights included have not yet been reviewed on road.cc.
+The beam test will show you how they performed in terms of light output and the beam pattern, but it's important to note that there's more to a light when judging its overall performance.
+After the beam test, you'll find a guide to various options in lighting technology and some of our top light recommendations to date.

 If you have a nice big screen you can click here for the widescreen version (1400x1000px)